Progressive Web Application

 • Cost-Effective Development: Developing a PWA is often more affordable than creating separate native apps for different platforms.
 This helps reduce development costs and simplifies the maintenance process, as there is only one codebase.

-• Easy Maintenance And Updates: Updates can be rolled out instantly without requiring user intervention, keeping the app current and secure.
+• Easy Maintenance and Updates: Updates can be rolled out instantly without requiring user intervention, keeping the app current and secure.
 This ensures users always have access to the latest features and security patches.

 PWAs offer numerous benefits, but they also come with challenges that developers need to address.
 Here are four key challenges: